Water Damage Restoration in Indianapolis, Indiana

 The White River, Fall Creek, Eagle Creek, and Pleasant Run all flow through Indianapolis, creating extensive FEMA flood zones.
 The catastrophic 1913 flood inundated a six-square-mile area and destroyed 4,000 homes.
 More recently, the 1991 flood forced evacuation of 500 homes in Marion County.
 Properties in or near these floodplains face elevated risk from heavy rain events and rapid snowmelt — and standard homeowners insurance does not cover flood damage.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Indianapolis water damage pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Indianapolis water damage provider.

 If the flooding is from a burst pipe, shut off the main water valve (usually in the basement near the front foundation wall).
 For sewer backups, stop using all water — every flush adds to the backup.
 For storm flooding, focus on keeping people and pets away from standing water, especially if it may contain sewage.